Nancy Hale: Life in Charlottesville

 In 1969, she published The Life in the Studio, a collection of autobiographical pieces, first published in The New Yorker, inspired by having to clear out her parents' studios after her mother's death.
 May Sarton wrote of the book, "The singular charm of Nancy Hale's memories of her artist mother and father and their circle is that we see them as in a double mirror ... the discerning eye of the adult writer is always present, but at the same time we are immersed in and captured by this private world of artists, as it was."
 When she followed this in 1975 with a biography of the painter Mary Cassatt, however, the Times' art critic, John Russell wrote that, "The fact that Miss Hale comes of a family of painters and has published a number of novels must be said to have given her delusions of competence both as to the nature of art and as to the motivation of complex and altogether exceptional human beings."

 She and a fellow writer, Elizabeth Coles Langhorne, founded the Virginia Center for the Creative Arts in 1971.
 Hale argued that "if Virginia really wanted to further the arts, it could do so easily, moreover cheaply, by purchasing an abandoned motel and staffing it for writers to write in—feeding them and seeing that they were uninterrupted."
+The University of Virginia invited Hale to give the graduation address; she was the first woman to have ever been given this invitation.

 Norah Lind has written of Hale that "despite any claims she made to the contrary, her work is largely autobiographical.
 She writes of her remarkable artistic family, successful career years, troubled marriages, and emotional breakdowns.
 The author is present in the characters who fill her narratives—often youthful and lovely women from privileged social backgrounds."

 Personal life

 In 1928, she married aspiring writer Taylor Scott Hardin and moved with him to New York City.
 Their first son, Mark Hardin, was born in 1930.
 By 1934, the pair had divorced.

 In 1935, she married the journalist, Charles Wertenbaker and, in 1936, moved with him to Charlottesville, Virginia.
 She and Wertenbaker had a son, named William, in 1938, but the couple divorced in 1941.

 In 1942, Hale married Fredson Bowers, a professor of English at the University of Virginia, and the couple stayed together until Hale's death over 45 years later.

 After publishing The Prodigal Women, Hale was plagued by a series of physical ailments and bouts of anxiety severe enough to result in 1938 and again in 1943 in what was called a "nervous breakdown."
-Always intensely self-critical, Hale worried that she had squandered a promising career and sold- out artistically by writing to make money.
+Always intensely self-critical, Hale worried that she had squandered a promising career and sold-out artistically by writing to make money.
 She was fortunate in 1943 to find a psychoanalyst, Beatrice Hinkle, who helped her begin to solve what Hale called "this problem of who to be."